 Fourth graders prepare signs for the Chester County Food Bank

 Community Service activities are scheduled once a month.
 So far this year, we planted fall crops in our raised beds.
 The food grown in these beds will be given to the Chester County Food Bank.
 Our school had a class trip to the Food Bank where we learned about services provided by the Chester County Food Bank, toured the new facility, now located in Exton, and decorated boxed that will later be filled with food and distributed.
 Throughout the year we will be collecting items for the Food Bank.
 Collection bins are located outside our classrooms, and donations of dried pasta, rice, cereal bars, dried fruit, granola bars, and non perishable milk, are always welcomed.
 Be on the lookout on Friday mornings during car line drop off for the food bank boxes we will have out for easy drop off of food items.

 In December the fourth and fifth grade students will visit the Kanner center to deliver the Goshen Giving gifts.

 We continue our intergenerational connection with Bellingham, a senior resident, assistant living, and nursing facility.
-The students in the Kids Care Program visit Bellingham once a month to share a craft activity or play games.
-At Halloween time the third, fourth, and fifth graders visited the facility to show their costumes.
+The students in the Kids Care Program visit Bellingham once a month to do a joint project or play games.
+At Halloween time the 3rd, 4th, and 5th graders visited the facility to show their costumes.
 In November, the students used the fall foliage, to make placemats for the residents' dining tables.
-On MLK Day some students visited Bellingham to pack food bags for Chester County Food Bank.
+In December some grades will visit to sing holiday songs.